VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/raytracedforest.md

 # Ray-traced forest

-Alejandro Morales
+Alejandro Morales and Ana Ernst

 Centre for Crop Systems Analysis - Wageningen University

 > ## TL;DR
 > Now we want to forest growth model that PAR interception and introduces user to the ray-tracer.
-> - Include material as a property for each object
+> - Include [material](https://virtualplantlab.com/dev/manual/Raytracer/#Materials) as a property for each object
-> - Create sky for specific conditions and locations
+> - Create sky for specific conditions and locations using [SkyDomes](https://virtualplantlab.com/dev/VPLVerse/SkyDomes/)
 > - Layer different types of radiation in sky domes (e.g., direct and diffuse)
 > - Combine graph and sky with a ray-tracer
 > - Compute growth and biomass production according to PAR interception and RUE
 >

-In this example we extend the forest growth model to include PAR interception and radiation use efficiency to compute the daily growth rate.
+In this example we extend the [Growth Forest](https://virtualplantlab.com/dev/tutorials/from_tree_forest/growthforest/) model to include PAR interception and radiation use efficiency to compute the daily growth rate.

 The following packages are needed: